KleberVales/english-study/README.md

 - By 6 PM, I will have finished all my code reviews.
 - By next year, the team will have migrated the system to the cloud.
+- We won't have completed the tests before the deployment starts.